STAND. COM. REP. NO. 3135

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2399, H.D.
-1, and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2276, S.D.
+1, and recommends that it pass Third Reading.